- What continuing education do you offer?

 - Can I schedule a consultation with Dr. Lad while at the Institute?

 Due to his demanding schedule, Vasant Lad no longer does personal consultations except within the context of our 5-day Panchakarma treatment programs.
 You may call our clinic before your arrival in Albuquerque (505-291-9698, X131) to schedule a consultation with one of our student, graduate, or professional practitioners, depending on availability.
 Visit here for more information about panchakarma.

-- Can I schedule a consultation with another Ayurvedic or Jyotish practitioner while at the Institute?
+- Can I schedule a consultation with another Ayurvedic practitioner while at the Institute?